rvarttinen/spring-example-magic/README.md

 curl --location 'http://localhost:8080/v1/magic?key=3943506' \
 --header 'Accept: text/turtle'
 ```
-Sometimes, like using the 'cmder' command line tool on Windows might render an error setting the port number should be number.
+Sometimes, like using the 'cmder' command line tool on Windows might render an error indicating the port number setting not bing a number, despite being an integer.

 ```
 curl: (3) URL rejected: Port number was not a decimal number between 0 and 65535